 On the beach you can relax and watch families play where Western Lake kisses the Gulf, sometimes opening and exchanging salt and fresh water.
 Wildlife and fish are abundant.
 Heading out right from the beach every day are the boats and captains that make up the Grayton Beach fishing charters known by locals as the “Mosquito Fleet”.

-Grayton Beach, Florida is a laid back place with quaint historic cottages next door to modern beach homes.
-It’s an eclectic beach burg with good times, picket fences, old oak trees, funky art, and great dining & shopping.
-If you walk down one of Grayton Beach’s well-worn roads, you get the feeling things haven’t changed much in the last hundred-plus years since the town’s founding.
-Magnolias, pine and oak trees surround the authentic beach homes.
+Grayton Beach is the heart and soul of South Walton County – a diverse string of beach towns including Rosemary Beach, Alys Beach, Seagrove, Seaside, WaterColor, Blue Mountain and Sandestin.
+Almost half the land in South Walton is protected as state forest and state parks.
+Grayton Beach is a comfy place with quaint historic cottages next door to modern beach homes.
+It’s an eclectic beach burg with good times, picket fences, funky art, and great dining & shopping.
+When you walk down one of Grayton Beach’s well-worn roads, you get the feeling things haven’t changed much in the last hundred-plus years since the town’s founding.